The Big B's Guide to South Texas BBQ: Smoke, Spice, and Vaquero Soul

 - Excavate a trench and fill it with burning mesquite coals.

-- Wrap a whole cow head (cabeza) tightly in maguey leaves or heavy-duty foil.
+- Wrap a whole cow head tightly in maguey leaves or heavy-duty foil.

 - Bury it beneath the earth and let it steam and smoke in its own juices for 12 hours or more.

 The result?
-The connective tissue and collagen dissolve completely, leaving behind meat that is exceptionally tender and rich.
+The connective tissue and collagen dissolve completely.
+This leaves behind meat that is exceptionally tender and rich.
 For a detailed walkthrough on how to get these results at home without a pit, see my guide on Sunday Morning Barbacoa: The Smoker Method.
 If you want to see this done the old-school way, you’ve got to visit Vera’s Backyard Bar-B-Que in Brownsville.
 They’re the only joint left in Texas legally allowed to use the subterranean pozo method.
-Serve it up with fresh corn tortillas and a roasted salsa ranchera, and you’ll see why people travel from all over the world for a taste.
+Serve it up with fresh corn tortillas and a roasted salsa ranchera.
+You’ll see why people travel from all over the world for a taste.

 The Fajita Revolution: From Throwaway Cut to Global Icon

 It’s hard to believe that fajitas were once a regional rancher’s secret.
-The word comes from faja, meaning belt or sash, which refers to the skirt steak—the long, thin diaphragm muscle.
+The word comes from faja, meaning belt or sash.
+This refers to the skirt steak.
+That is the long, thin diaphragm muscle.

 Slicing against the grain is the non-negotiable rule for tender, juicy fajitas.